Thakurai

 The Thakurai are a Muslim Rajput community found in the state of Bihar in India.
-They are mostly concentrated around [East and West Champaran District ] the surrounding region.
+They are mostly concentrated around East and West Champaran District and the surrounding region.
 A small number are also found in the Terai region of Nepal.

 Origin

-The Thakurai are said to have originated in Rajasthan, and were converted to Islam during the rule of the Mughal Emperor Aurangzeb.
+The Thakurai are said to have originated in Rajasthan, and converted to Islam during the rule of the Mughal Emperor Aurangzeb.
 They were soldiers in the Mughal army that was sent to pacify Bihar.
-Their ancestor was a Mahabat Khan, (Ashfaque Ahmad (mukhiya) from his family) who was a Sisodia Rajput of Mewar, who converted to Islam.
+Their ancestor was Mahabat Khan, (Ashfaque Ahmad (mukhiya) from his family) who was a Sisodia Rajput of Mewar, who converted to Islam.
 They are now found in fifty three villages in Muzaffarpur, Vaishali, East and West Champaran District, and also have a presence in neighbouring Terai region of Nepal.
-The word Thakurai literally means lord, and originates from the Hindi term Thakur and in sainthawarmall sangh this caste are also found and Informed members of the community claim they use Thakurai to differentiate themselves from local Hindu Rajputs.
+The word Thakurai literally means lord, and originates from the Hindi term Thakur.
+Informed members of the community claim they use Thakurai to differentiate themselves from local Hindu Rajputs.

-They speak Bhojpuri, Urdu and Hindi and are Sunni Muslims.
-The community perceives itself as being Rajput, and their customs are similar to other Muslim Rajputs of the Bihar region, such as the Khanzada of Bhojpur, but there is no intermarriage between the two groups.